getodk/docs/odkx-src/sync-endpoint.rst

            docker's built in secrets and config infrastructure can be used directly to expose the certificate and key only to the NGINX container.

+  In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
+The protocol is hence also referred to as HTTP over TLS, or HTTP over SSL.
+HTTPS signals the browser to use an added encryption layer of SSL/TLS to protect the traffic.
+SSL/TLS is especially suited for HTTP, as it can provide some protection even if only one side of the communication is authenticated.
+More information on TLS/SSL certificates is available here `TLS/SSL Encryption <https://www.digicert.com/resources/beginners-guide-to-tls-ssl-certificates-whitepaper-en-2019.pdf>`_.

 .. _sync-endpoint-ldap: